What 4 common myths do people have about Philippine call centers?

 Call Center work can be done by just anybody

 The notion that working at a call center is mindless work is ingrained from ugly pictures that people who work in them are uneducated, that the daily tasks are child’s play.
 Undignified impressions give way to demoralized employee systems.
 And that call center work is so blasé that in the future, robots will replace customer service people.
 Finally, there’s also a notion that applying to work in a call center is an absolute breeze.

 Actually, the real case is that call center work requires a real honing of skill and execution of patience.
 The BPO trade calls for only the highest standards of getting things done.
-The multi-tasking skills that need to be exercised day to day by the hard working employees are daunting and require utmost resilience.
-The everyday tasks are difficult jobs to pull of that require a certain human touch—no robot can compare.
+The multitasking skills that need to be exercised day to day by the hard-working employees are daunting and require utmost resilience.
+The everyday tasks are difficult jobs to pull off because it requires a certain human touch—no robot can compare.